Cardiopulmonary resuscitation of newborns. Resuscitation care for a newborn

 • the presence of spontaneous breathing,

-• palpitations,
+• heartbeat,

 • voluntary muscle movements.

-Resuscitation Algorithm
+Resuscitation algorithm

-• the presence of spontaneous breathing;
+• the presence of independent breathing;

 • heart rate;

-Primary care newborns in the hospital
+Primary care newborns in the maternity hospital

 Initial activities(duration 20-40 s).